freelabz/secator/README.md

 * `output_field` (`str`, `default: None`):

     Return this field when specifying `--raw` to the CLI.
-    Can be used to forward output to other tools
+    Can be used to forward output to other tools.

 * `shell` (`bool`, `default: False`):